lnurl/luds/spec.md

 - If `tag` query parameter is present then this `lnurl` has a special meaning, further actions will be based on `tag` parameter value.
 - Otherwise an HTTPS GET request should be issued which must return a Json object containing a `tag` field, further actions will be based on `tag` field value.

+# Fallback scheme

+`lnurl` can be used as fallback inside of other URI schemes, with the key 'lightning' and the value equal to the bech32-encoding, an example: `https://service.com/giftcard/redeem?id=123&lightning=lnurl1...`

 # Example usage scenarios